tohinz/ConSinGAN/README.md

 python main_train.py --gpu 0 --train_mode harmonization --train_stages 3 --min_size 120 --lrelu_alpha 0.3 --niter 1000 --batch_norm --input_name Images/Harmonization/scream.jpg
 ```

+Training should take about 5-10 minutes for three stages.
+Reducing `--min_size` will speed up the training, increasing it may lead to better results.

 To harmonize a given image with a pre-trained model:

 ```